 Kiubon Kokko

-Kiubon will use the $100,000 fellowship grant to create a feature documentary about his father’s seven-hour swim from China to Hong Kong in 1973 in search of a better future
+Kiubon is using the $100,000 fellowship grant to create a feature documentary about his father’s seven-hour swim from China to Hong Kong in 1973 in search of a better future.

 Kiubon is most comfortable in an economy-class airplane seat, with his knees touching the back of his neighbor's chair.